archkand/Student_OnBoarding/README.md

 Student view:
 • Provide a list of tasks to be done.
 • Notify the upcoming tasks and deadlines for those.
-• Activity for r engagement, receiving rewards for completing the task.
+• Activity for engagement, receiving rewards for completing the task.
 • Information about the culture, clubs in university.
 • Confirm all key events and help guide people to locations.
 • Self-check-in for seminars and workshops.